code-423n4/2022-09-tribe/README.md

 # Contest prep

 ## ⭐️ Sponsor: Contest prep
-- [x] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
+- [ ] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
 - [x] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
+- [x] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 24 hours prior to contest start time.**
+- [x] Please have final versions of contracts and documentation added/updated in this repo **no less than 24 hours prior to contest start time.**
 - [x] Be prepared for a 🚨code freeze🚨 for the duration of the contest — important because it establishes a level playing field.
 We want to ensure everyone's looking at the same code, no matter when they look during the contest.
 (Note: this includes your own repo, since a PR can leak alpha to our wardens!)
 - [ ] Promote the contest on Twitter (optional: tag in relevant protocols, etc.)
 - [ ] Share it with your own communities (blog, Discord, Telegram, email newsletters, etc.)
+- [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
+This saves wardens a lot of time wading through documentation.
 - [ ] Delete this checklist and all text above the line below when you're ready.

 ---

 # FEI and TRIBE Redemption contest details
-- $28,500 USDC main award pot
+- $42,000 USDC main award pot
-- $1,500 USDC gas optimization award pot
+- No gas optimization award pot
 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2022-09-tribe-contest/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)